vain/gitodo/README.md

 resides will be used.

 Common task items will be named like "i0123": That would be the file for the 123rd item.
-Note that new items will get the next free ID.
-If 123 currently is the highest ID, a new item will get ID 124.
+Note that new items will get the first free ID.
+If, currently, there's items with IDs 1, 2, 5 and 8, then a new item will get ID 3.

 Add the items repo to your synching mechanism if you want them to be synched.